top of page

 Neighborhood 4

 WKU is a true college town.
 So many pieces of the city cater to the university.
-Bowling Green is not too big to swallow the campus whole, but not so small that campus is the only civilization around.
-There aren’t many cities better in the Western Kentucky/Middle Tennessee area when looking for a great area to take in a college football game where options for entertainment are available prior to or following the game.
+Bowling Green is not too big to swallow the campus whole, but not so small that the campus is the only civilization around.
+There aren’t many cities better in the Western Kentucky/Middle Tennessee area when looking for a great area to take in a college football game, where options for entertainment are available prior to or following the game.

 Fans 5

 WKU’s alumni base is strong, and the fans are very knowledgeable.
 There are schools within an hour’s drive that would kill for the alumni pride and support that WKU possesses.
 There’s nothing else to say other than this school’s fans, for the most part, cheer for their school over the big state school in Lexington.
-The previous sentence will make a ton of sense if you’ve ever visited or know anyone that has any connection to the Commonwealth of Kentucky.
+The previous sentence will make a ton of sense if you’ve ever visited or know anyone who has any connection to the Commonwealth of Kentucky.

 Access 4

 The walk to the stadium is beautiful.
 There’s a reason this team is called the Hilltoppers.
 If you park near Cherry Hall, you will have the pleasure of walking down a very steep hill toward L.T.
 Smith Stadium.
 The walk back will be one you can tell your grandchildren about.
 It’s a walk that every student and alumnus talks about with the passion and emotion of a soldier telling war stories or a grandparent telling kids about walking to school uphill both ways in the snow.
-It’s steep and it’s nasty.
-I don’t think there’s a t-shirt at the top that you get for saying you climbed it, but it’s not a bad idea to see if that business model would have legs.
-Even if you attended college 10 states away and this is your first trip to campus, you will always be a Hilltopper once you’ve hiked the hill.
+It’s steep.

 The stadium’s flow is similar to that of a larger venue, without the long hikes to the bathroom or concessions.
 You may have a rather lengthy and steep walk to the top of the east side stands if you decide to sit that high in the sky, but otherwise, access to everything is rather simple inside or outside the stadium.